PBfordev/wxAutoExcel/ReadMe.txt

 Adding wxAutoExcel to your wxWidgets project
 *********************************************

+The following assumes you already set-up all wxWidgets related stuff in your project.
-This applies to MSVC, but the procedure should be similar with any other IDE.
+Instructions below are for MSVC, but the procedure should be similar with any other IDE.
 You need to do the following for all your configurations (e.g. Debug, Release...):
 1. Go to the project configuration properties.
 2. In "C/C++ / General" add wxAutoExcel's include directory into "Additional include directories" (e.g. "c:\wxAutoExcel\include").
 3. In "Linker / General" add wxAutoExcel's library directory into "Additional library directories" (e.g. "c:\wxAutoExcel\lib\vc_lib").
 4. In "Linker / Input" add wxAutoExcel's library into "Additional dependencies" (wxAutoExcel100ud.lib for the Debug configuration and wxAutoExcel100u.lib for the Release one).
 5. Optionally add <wx/wxAutoExcel.h> to your precompiled header file to speed up compilation.

+In Code::Blocks projects, wxWidgets library names use $(WXVER) environment variable to identify wxWidgets version.
+Make sure its value matches the version you are using, e.g. "31" for wxWidgets 3.1.
+The variable is declared in Project Settings / Build Options / wxAutoExcel in the tab Custom variables.

 Include <wx/wxAutoExcel.h> in files referring to any wxAutoExcel class and don't forget that all those classes reside in wxAutoExcel namespace.